 See the people who have spent many hours organizing the competition, writing problems, reviewing problems, and maintaining the website.

-Adithya Balachandran is a senior at High Technology High School in Lincroft, NJ.
-He is an avid physics and math enthusiast, and he was a 2019 USAPhO gold medalist.
-In 2020, he was selected to the USA team for IOAA, and he earned a gold medal in the Global e-Competition in Astronomy and Astrophysics.
-Additionally, Adithya won the 2019 USA Junior Math Olympiad (USAJMO) and attended the Math Olympiad Program (MOP) in 2019.
-Adithya's favorite physics subject is thermodynamics.
+Adithya Balachandran is a freshman studying mathematics and computer science at MIT.
+In high school, he was a USAPhO gold medalist, and he was selected to the USA team for IOAA where he earned a gold medal in the Global e-Competition in Astronomy and Astrophysics.
+Additionally, Adithya won the 2019 USAJMO and attended MOP.
+Adithya's favorite physics subject is electromagnetism.
 Other than physics and math, Adithya also enjoys coding and playing card games.

 Ethan Hu is a junior from Marc Garneau Collegiate Institute from the Toronto area in Canada.
 He often spends his time reading up on the latest scientific advancements or working on physics problems in front of a whiteboard.
 Having participated in many related contests, he scored first in Canada in Physics Bowl Div 1, Top Gold in BPHO, and was a finalist in the team selection of 2019.
 His favourite subject is mechanics.
 In his leisure time, you may find him answering physics questions online, playing music, working out, or tinkering with remote controlled toys.